-Goal Desired Result Oreolog collective efficacy in advancing a culture of wellness and well-being.
-Lea adv Lea care Lea Students w to d then dec ada to b skill to k mar Guiding Fram Provincial Cu "As a plurali supports un good amony society and and mutual faiths, expe Guiding Fram Dutcomes be statements of what FSD seeks to achieve.
-In ers contribute to developing and ancing cultures of wellness and well-being.
-There's contribute to and feel welcomed, ed for, respected and safe.
-There's access a continuum of support.
-Will learn levelop a better understanding of mselves that will allow them to make isions, achieve goals, build resiliency, and pt to change wild resilience and positive mental health is for suicide prevention now the difference between and how to hage health stress and traumatic stress" ework - Design and Development of K-12 triculum page 11 stic society, Alberta recognizes and ity and a commitment to the common g a diverse citizenry.
-A peaceful, pluralistic an energized civilization requires respect understanding among people of different riences, and backgrounds." ework - Design and Development of K-12 triculum page 17 Indicators Indicators of achieving outcomes.
+Goal Desired Result Advance wellness and well-being Develop collective efficacy in advancing a culture of wellness and well-being.
+Leai adv Leai care Leai Leai Care Leai Code to de to de to de to de to be skill to ke mar Guiding Fram Provincial Cuilies Supports un good among society and and mutual faiths, expender Guiding Fram Dutcomes ble statements of what FSD seeks to achieve.
+Theres contribute to developing and ancing cultures of wellness and well-being.
+Theres contribute to and feel welcomed, ed for, respected and safe.
+Theres access a continuum of support.
+Will learn levelop a better understanding of mselves that will allow them to make isions, achieve goals, build resiliency, and pt to change wild resilience and positive mental health s for suicide prevention now the difference between and how to hage health stress and traumatic stress" herowork - Design and Development of K-12 triculum page 11 Stic society, Alberta recognizes and ity and a commitment to the common g a diverse citizenry.
+A peaceful, pluralistic an energized civilization requires respect understanding among people of different triences, and backgrounds." herowork - Design and Development of K-12 triculum page 17 Indicators Indicators of achieving outcomes.
 Improved wellness and wellbeing in students and staff demonstrate understanding and respect for the uniqueness of all learners.
 All learning environments are welcoming, caring, respectful and safe.
 Learning environments are adapted as necessary to meet learner needs, emphasizing a sense of belonging and high expectations for all.
 Improved understanding of an inclusive education system is shared by all education partners.
 Improved collaboration with education partners to support learning.
 Improved wrap around services and supports that enhance conditions required for optimal learning and wellness.
-Structures and systems continually improve to support learning and meet the needs of students, families, staff and communities. outcomes (Share 1 to 3 Strategies) Measures and Targets Provincial and local measures assess progress on achieving outcomes and the effectiveness of strategies implemented.
-Provincial
+Structures and systems continually improve to support learning and meet the needs of students, families, staff and communities.
+Strategies Strategies are actions taken to achieve goals and desired outcomes (Share 1 to 3 Strategies) • Utilize Students' Matter as a vehicle for student voice and leadership with student wellness.
+Provincial and local measures assess progress o res and Targets In achieving outcomes and the effectiveness of strategies aplemented.